A Prize Contest: Applying History to Clarify the COVID-19 Challenge

 In early April 2020, the American Historical Association issued a call for historians to apply their skills to help illuminate the challenge COVID-19 poses to our nation and the world.
 As the AHA Council wrote: “Historians can…play an important role by providing context, in this case shedding light on the history of pandemics and the utility of that history to policy formation and public culture.”

-To reinforce and support this call to action, the Stanton Foundation launched a weekly contest to identify and reward what we judge the best new Applied History article or op-ed that illuminates the current coronavirus crisis.
+To reinforce and support this call to action, the Stanton Foundation launched a weekly contest to identify and reward what we judged the best new Applied History article or op-ed that illuminated the COVID-19 crisis.
 An advisory panel from the Applied History Project at Harvard Kennedy School’s Belfer Center assisted in the screening process.
 Winning articles illuminated current challenges and policy choices by analyzing the historical record, especially precedents and analogues.